 Your NetID and password are a target for criminals trying to gain access to your personal information and university resources.
+Multifactor authentication provides extra protection for your Cornell accounts, but your vigilance is still needed to monitor and report authentication prompts you have not initiated.

 Online attackers often impersonate trusted individuals to trick people into revealing their passwords, releasing other sensitive information, or infecting their devices.
-Be on the lookout for fake job offers.
-Also keep in mind that scams can attempt to trick you into sending money or buying gift cards.
+Be on the lookout for fake research opportunities or job offers.
+Also keep in mind that common scams attempt to trick you into sending money or buying gift cards.